Piyushtanwani/DAU-buddy/README.md

    ```

 2. **Run Initialization Scripts:**
-   Run the schema setup script and then seed the tables with live DA-IICT data:
+   Run the schema setup script (this will create tables for faculty, staff, library, calendar, and api_keys) and then seed the tables with live DA-IICT data:
    ```powershell
    # Create tables
    psql -U postgres -d daiict_db -f scripts/init_db.sql